prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

     root@debian:~$ mount -v /boot
     mount: /dev/mapper/boot_crypt mounted on /boot.
-    root@debian:~$ tar -C /boot -xf /tmp/boot.tar
+    root@debian:~$ tar -C /boot --acls --xattrs -xf /tmp/boot.tar

 You can skip the next sub-section and go directly to [Enabling `cryptomount` in GRUB2].
+Note that `init`(1) needs to unlock the `/boot` partition again during the boot process.
+See [Avoiding the extra password prompt] for details and a proposed workaround.

 Moving `/boot` to the root file system
 --------------------------------------

-The [above sub-section][Formatting the existing `/boot` partition to LUKS1] described how to to re-format the `/boot` partition as LUKS1.
+The [previous sub-section][Formatting the existing `/boot` partition to LUKS1] described how to to re-format the `/boot` partition as LUKS1.
 Alternatively, it can be moved to the root file system, assuming the latter is not held by any LUKS2 device.
 (As shown below, LUKS2 devices created with default parameters can be “downgraded” to LUKS1.)

-The advantage of this method is that the original `/boot` partition can be preserved and used in case of disaster recovery (if for some reason the GRUB image is lacking the `cryptodisk` module and the original plaintext `/boot` partition is lost, you'd need to boot from a live CD to recover).
-Moreover increasing the number of partitions increases usage pattern visibility: a separate `/boot` partitions, although encrypted, will likely leak the fact that a kernel update took place to an attacker with access to pre- and post-update snapshots.
+The advantage of this method is that the original `/boot` partition can be preserved and used in case of *disaster recovery* (if for some reason the GRUB image is lacking the `cryptodisk` module and the original plaintext `/boot` partition is lost, you'd need to reboot into a live CD to recover).
+Moreover increasing the number of partitions *increases usage pattern visibility*: a separate `/boot` partitions, although encrypted, will likely leak the fact that a kernel update took place to an attacker with access to both pre- and post-update snapshots.

-On the other hand, the inconvenient of that method is that the root file system can't benefit from the nice LUKS2 improvements over LUKS1, as listed above.
+On the other hand, the inconvenient of that method is that the root file system can't benefit from the nice LUKS2 improvements over LUKS1, some of which were listed above.
 Another minor inconvenient is that space occupied by the former `/boot` partition (typically 250MiB) becomes unused and can't easily be reclaimed by the root file system.

 ### Downgrading LUKS2 to LUKS1 ###